Mfern10/Webserver-API/README.md

 SQLAlchemy is a python SQL toolkit and Object-Relational Mapping (ORM) library.
 It uses a high level interface to interact with relational databases such as PostgreSQL through python.
 It allows us to apply Object Orientated Programming(OOP) to the database and allows us to use database and SQL commands in a more robust manner.

-# R8 Describe your projects models in terms of the relationships they have with each other
+# R8 - Describe your projects models in terms of the relationships they have with each other <a name="R8"></a>
 My project consists of four models representing the 4 tables in the database.
 ### User Model
 1. Relationship with Products: One-to-many